- What Information We Collect

 You can also designate an authorized agent to make a request on your behalf.
 To do so, you must provide us with written authorization or a power of attorney, signed by you, for the agent to act on your behalf.
 You will still need to verify your identity directly with us.

-If would like to exercise any of these rights, please submit a request via our help center or webform.
+If would like to exercise any of these rights, please submit a request via our help center.
 We will take reasonable steps to verify your identity.

 The CCPA requires us to disclose the categories of “third parties” (as defined by the CCPA) to whom personal information was disclosed or sold.
 In the preceding 12 months, we may have disclosed user-generated content, such as where you share user-generated content with other BrainApps users or publicly.
 If you have expressly agreed to participate in a research study with us or with a third party that incorporates your personal data collected by BrainApps, we also may have disclosed your information for the purpose of facilitating the research to which you have consented.
 Please review the section above on “When We Share Your Personal Information With Third Parties” for more details on how BrainApps generally shares information collected.